junkpiano/Dist/README.md

 ## Setup
 1. Install the Rust toolchain if you have not already: <https://rustup.rs>.
 2. Clone the repository and change into the project directory.
-3. Create a `.env` file (or export variables in your shell) with the credentials you want to use.
+3. Create a config file at `~/.config/dist/config.env` (or the platform-specific user config dir) with the credentials you want to use.
+During development (`cargo run`, `cargo test`, etc.) the binary also reads a local `.env` when present for convenience.

 ### Configuration
 The application looks for the following environment variables.
 Missing values simply cause that service to be skipped at runtime.